jhashivam/sql/sql-practical/Week_02/README.md

 ### Week 2: Create My First Database and Table

+*SQL is more than just a means for extracting knowledge from data.
+It’s also a language for defining the structures that hold data so we can organize relationships in the data*
 Introduces PostgreSQL, the pgAdmin user interface, and the code for loading a simple data set about teachers into a new database.

 CREATING YOUR FIRST DATABASE AND TABLE